anubhavanonymous/HostOnion/README.md

 # HostOnion !
 <img src="PicsArt_01-11-06.54.19.jpg"><br>
-* `Host A Hidden Service on TOR with an Onion Address !`
+* `HostOnion Enables Termux users to Host A Hidden Service on TOR with an Onion Address !`

-* `This Shell Script uses your device as a server and hosts the webpage on Darkweb Temporarily with an uniques onion url`
+* `This Shell Script uses your device as a server and hosts the webpage on Darkweb Temporarily with an unique onion url`

 ## Disclaimer
 *This tool is for educational purposes only !*<br />